-Video Chats, Driveway Dances And Dino Parades Buffer Pandemic's Loneliness
+Loneliness Hasn't Increased Despite Pandemic, Research Finds.
+What Helped?

 "You might expect this would make things much worse," says Julianne Holt-Lunstad, a neuroscientist and social psychologist at Brigham Young University.

 But several new studies suggest that huge increase in loneliness hasn't come to pass — at least, not yet.
-And the researchers studying the pandemic's emotional fallout say we humans may have ourselves to thank.
+And the researchers studying the pandemic's emotional fallout say humans may have ourselves to thank.

 Angelina Sutin, an associate professor of behavioral sciences at Florida State University College of Medicine, was one of a team of researchers who checked in three times between January and late April with more than 1,500 Americans ages 18 to 98.
 Her team's survey, which aimed each time to get at measures of loneliness, was recently published online in American Psychologist, a peer-reviewed journal.

-"Like most people who study loneliness, we expected loneliness to go up," says Sutin.
+"Like most people who study loneliness, we expected loneliness to go up," Sutin says.
 "Humans are social creatures.
 We like to be together.
 We need to be together."

 Sutin and her colleagues had designed their survey in pre-pandemic days as a one-off look at how loneliness and other aspects of psychological health affect physical health.
 Respondents filled out a computer questionnaire about whether they felt lonely or isolated, whether they had people to turn to and whether they had preexisting health conditions.

-Then came COVID-19.
+Then came the coronavirus.
 By mid-March, state and local governments were issuing "shelter in place" rules.
 And even in many communities where it wasn't mandated, many people started avoiding face-to-face encounters.

 Sutin and her colleagues realized they had a unique opportunity to measure the effects of physical isolation on loneliness.
 Between March 18 and 29 they asked those who had participated in their original survey how they were doing now that all those social distancing rules were in place.
 A month later the researchers checked in with the respondents yet again.

 There was some variation among the participants.
 Some people reported being newly lonely; some felt less lonely over time.
-The researchers say they haven't yet looked at racial differences in the responses, but they did do an age analysis, and found, as have other studies, that people 65 and older tend to be less lonely than the 18- to 64-year-old age group.
+The researchers say they haven't yet looked at racial differences in the responses, but they did do an age analysis and found, as have other studies, that people 65 and older tend to be less lonely than the 18- to 64-year-old age group.
 The prevalence of loneliness in those 65 and older went from 16% in the first survey to 21% in the second and then dropped to 18% in the third.

 There are limits to what can be concluded from the findings, Sutin says.
-"This is an internet survey, and so we did not capture people who don't have an internet connection," for example.
-And people who have low incomes, or who live rural areas were underrepresented.
+"This is an Internet survey, and so we did not capture people who don't have an Internet connection," for example.
+And people who have low incomes or who live rural areas were underrepresented.

 The surveys also didn't include residents of nursing homes or assisted living facilities.
 Many of those people, Sutin notes, have had tremendous disruptions in their social networks during the pandemic and may not be as resilient as people living outside such facilities.